jez/symbol/README.md

   that Symbol does not come with yet another file format to configure your project; just keep using `*.cm` files for SML/NJ and `*.mlb` files for MLton.

-TODO(jez) Screencast

-## Install globally
+## Install

-Global installation is **only required** by the collaborators who initially set up symbol in a project.
-The global command is called `symbol-new` and is solely for scaffolding new projects.
+Installing Symbol globally is **only required** by the collaborators who initially set up new SML projects.
+The global command is called `symbol-new` and is used solely for scaffolding new projects.
 Once a Symbol project has been created, a script called `symbol` will exist locally within that project.

 ### macOS